Top Cybersecurity Trends Driving Digital Safety!-

 What It Is:

-With more businesses moving their operations to the cloud, securing cloud environments has become a top priority.
-Cloud security includes tools, policies, and practices designed to protect data and applications in the cloud.
+As more businesses transition their operations to the cloud, ensuring the security of cloud environments has risen to the top of the list.
+Cloud security refers tools, policies, and practices that aim to protect data and applications in the cloud.

 Why It Matters:

-- Protects Remote Workforces: Ensures secure access to cloud-based tools and data.
+Safeguards Remote Workforces: Continues secure access to cloud-based tools and data.

-- Prevents Data Breaches: Secures sensitive information stored and transmitted in the cloud.
+Protects Against Data Breaches: Safeguards sensitive data saved and communicated in the cloud.

 How It Drives Safety:

-4. Rise of Secure Access Service Edge (SASE)
+in August 2023 Another trend was SASE: The Rise of Secure Access Service Edge

 What It Is: